Darlene-13/airbnb-clone-project/README.md

-# 🏡 Airbnb Clone Backend
+# 🏡 Stay Ease Airbnb Clone Backend

 ## 🚀 Objective
 This backend is the foundation for the **Airbnb Clone Project**, designed to manage users, property listings, bookings, payments, and reviews.
 It supports robust functionality to mirror the core experience of Airbnb for both guests and hosts.